 - Publish your family tree on these three websites: GEDBAS, Ancestry, MyHeritage.

-- Publish your list of surnames and associated places in the Silesia subforum on forum.ahnenforschung.net; in the “Schlesien – Genealogie” Facebook group; and in the Lower and Upper Silesia mailing lists.
+- Publish your list of surnames and associated places in the Silesia subforum on forum.ahnenforschung.net and in the “Schlesien – Genealogie” Facebook group.

 - Register your surnames on the associated place pages on kartenmeister.com.

 DNA genealogy is not very common in Germany and Poland yet, which is why a comparably large percentage of DNA matches usually comes from the United States.
 Using DNA genealogy, you can normally confirm relationships that lie around five generations back.
 If you have done a DNA test, make sure to download the DNA data from your test provider and upload it on MyHeritage and GEDmatch (MyHeritage in particular is more popular in Europe).
 That way, you will multiply the amount of potential DNA matches.